oak-indexing/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

   explicit property definition provided then it would only be included if `nodeScopeIndex` is set to true.

+  Note : If an index definition consists of any property with nodeScopeIndex set to true, then it will index the node name property for all the nodes (with nodeType matching to or a child type of the one defined in the indexRule).
+  This could result in large index size in case of indexRules on broader nodeTypes such as nt:base.

+  So it's advisable to use nodeScopeIndex for broader nodeTypes only if it's absolutely needed to support queries like _jcr:contains(., 'foo')_

 analyzed
 : Set this to true if the property is used as part of `contains`.
 Example
     * _//element(*, app:Asset)[jcr:contains(type, 'image')]_